chungpuonn/Smart-Agent---Banana-Collector/README.md

 # Smart-Agent---Banana-Collector
+This is the 1st project of nano-degree "Deep Reinforcement Learning" from Udacity.
 For this project, an agent is being trained to navigate (and collect bananas!) in a large, square world.

 [//]: # (Image References)